C-Vane/AI-Boothcamp-Homeworks/FINAL-PROJECT/README.md

 ## Project Overview

 An AI-powered voice call assistant that simulates sales calls using 11LABS for voice synthesis, LlamaIndex for document understanding, and OpenAI for conversation intelligence.
-The system includes an admin panel for managing targets and playbooks, and a mobile interface for simulated calls.
+The system includes an user panel for managing targets and playbooks, and a mobile interface for simulated calls.

 ## Core Features

-### Admin Panel
+### User Panel

 - Upload and manage target information
 - Create and manage sales playbooks with document embedding